rongkai-bao/rongkai-bao.github.io/_pages/about.md

 ## 👋 About Me

-I'm Rongkai Bao (包戎楷), a B.Med. student in Clinical Medicine at Huaqiao University, with a strong passion for translational research on leukemia, systemic biology and mathematical oncology
+I'm Rongkai Bao (包戎楷), a PhD student in CIMR, with a strong passion for investigating translational research on leukemia based on systemic biology and mathematical oncology

 ## 📝 Publication
 {% include publication.html